Zhoues/minerl-apptainer/README.md

 <details> <summary>Expand to view Test Method.</summary>

-In MineDreamer repo, there is an `env_valid.py` to test the environment
+In MineDreamer repo, there is an `minerl_env_valid.py` to test the environment
-- For standard installation and the server is headful, please test using the following command: `python env_valid.py`.
+- For standard installation and the server is headful, please test using the following command: `python minerl_env_valid.py`.
-- For standard installation and the server is headless, please test using the following command: `xvfb-run python env_valid.py`.
+- For standard installation and the server is headless, please test using the following command: `xvfb-run python minerl_env_valid.py`.
-- If you have installed via apptainer container and the server is headful, please test using the following command: `sudo apptainer exec -w --bind /path/to/MineDreamer:/path/to/MineDreamer vgl-env /opt/conda/envs/minerl/bin/python env_valid.py` and cluster is similar.
+- If you have installed via apptainer container and the server is headful, please test using the following command: `sudo apptainer exec -w --bind /path/to/MineDreamer:/path/to/MineDreamer vgl-env /opt/conda/envs/minerl/bin/python minerl_env_valid.py` and cluster is similar.
-- If you have installed via apptainer container and the server is headless, please test using the following command: `sudo apptainer exec -w --bind /path/to/MineDreamer:/path/to/MineDreamer vgl-env xvfb-run /opt/conda/envs/minerl/bin/python env_valid.py` and cluster is similar.
+- If you have installed via apptainer container and the server is headless, please test using the following command: `sudo apptainer exec -w --bind /path/to/MineDreamer:/path/to/MineDreamer vgl-env xvfb-run /opt/conda/envs/minerl/bin/python minerl_env_valid.py` and cluster is similar.

 If an image appears in the current directory, showing an agent in front of a sheep holding a diamond axe, this means the environment has been successfully installed.

 </details>

-# Imaginator Env

-Coming soon